 - CBP Launcher is now bundled in with the mod, and is the recommended way of loading and unloading it.
-It supports ten languages1 and is completely open source.
+Multi-lingual support is planned (but not currently implemented for time reasons)1 and the launcher is completely open source.
 Combined with the simple-but-functional CBP Setup GUI, usability should be significantly improved for players who regularly load and unload the mod.
 The default launcher can optionally be automatically replaced as well, without requiring manual file relocation by the user.
 The old manual load/unload method remains completely supported, meaning if you can’t run CBP Launcher for any reason (such as Linux users), you still have 100% mod access, including full multiplayer compatibility.2

-- help.xml, as well as interface.xml and setupwin.xml (two files not previously used before Alpha 7) are now implemented at the direct-mod level, replacing the default game files while the mod is loaded.
+- Data files are now implemented at the direct-mod level, replacing the default game files while the mod is loaded.
 Before doing this, backups of each respective file are made so that at any time a user can restore the original files when the mod is unloaded.
 This is expected to improve game sync substantially in multiplayer games,3 while also allowing players the flexibility of using non-English help files or modifying their game’s UI without causing sync issues.